helstab/GGLREM/README.md

 ## Getting Started:

-- Should run on ArcGIS versions 10.3 to 10.6
+- Should run on ArcGIS versions 10.3 to 10.6 (Assumes python version 2)
-- Download the toolbox and place it in the appropriate folder folder.
+- Download the toolbox and place it in  appropriate folder.
+- The README has not been updated since the release of Version 2.0.
+Please see

 ![gglremtool](https://user-images.githubusercontent.com/29985018/44349484-fb496e80-a451-11e8-8dd1-e9a31d1bb486.png)

 ## Report Issues

 This tool is a product of many google searches and trial and error.
 Keep in mind that there are likely bugs.
-If the user encounters any problems running the GGLREM tool please email Matt Helstab at jmhelstab@fs.fed.us.
+If the user encounters any problems running the GGLREM tool please email Matt Helstab at joseph.helstab@usda.gov.

 ## GGLREM Tool